-The requirement does not award points for ecolabelled textile services as these are covered under other requirements.
+The requirement does not award points for ecolabelled textile services or ecolabelled printed matter as these are covered under other requirements.

-Ecolabelled means a service labelled with the Nordic Ecolabel or the EU Ecolabel.
+Ecolabelled means a service labelled with the Nordic Swan Ecolabel or the EU Ecolabel.

-\bowtie List of purchased services showing the supplier, licence number and area of use.

-\bowtie Calculation showing, for each service area, what percentage of total purchases the ecolabelled services account for.
+- \bowtie List of purchased services showing the supplier, licence number and area of use. - \bowtie Calculation showing, for each service area, what percentage of total purchases the ecolabelled services account for.